-Many mothers find milk production increases and babies' weight gains improve if they and their babies let chores and activities go for two or three days, so they can breastfeed, more or less, around the clock.
+Many mothers find milk production increases and babies' weight gains improve if they and their babies let chores and activities go for 2 or 3 days, so they can breastfeed, more or less, around the clock.
 When a baby is not breastfeeding, the mother holds him or her skin-to-skin on her chest, which often helps her become more sensitive to the baby's feeding cues.

-If your baby is a "sleepy" baby who does not cue to feed at least eight times in 24 hours, you will have to wake the baby to feed frequently--about every two hours during the daytime and evening hours and at least every three to four hours at night until weight gain improves.
+If your baby is a "sleepy" baby who does not cue to feed at least 8 times in 24 hours, you will have to wake the baby to feed frequently--about every 2 hours during the daytime and evening hours and at least every 3 to 4 hours at night until weight gain improves.

 If your baby falls asleep within minutes of latching on, massage your breast as he or she nurses.
 This can provide a burst of milk and re-trigger sucking.
 You can do this by stroking downward and inward on the breast.

 Make sure your baby is latching on correctly.
 The latch should be comfortable to you.
 Your baby's lips should be flanged outward like "fish lips."
 The tongue should be under your breast.
 A large amount of your breast tissue should be in the baby's mouth.